Ciomadul: Recent explosive activity

 The age of the last eruption is controversial but probably took place about 30,000 years ago.
 In 1994, radiocarbon dating yielded an age of 10,700 ± 800 years Before Present from a pyroclastic flow.
 Later, paleosoils and other samples from the same flow were used to deduce similar ages of over 36,770, 42,650, over 35,670 and over 35,520 years before present, respectively.
 Thus this youngest age estimate was discarded.
 In 2010, further research identified two younger eruptions, one occurring 39,000 years Before Present and the other 27,500 years Before Present.
 Other data obtained by uranium-thorium dating indicate an age of 32,600 ± 1,000 years ago for the youngest eruption.
-Both of these eruptions took place at St. Ana and imply a repose period between eruptions of over 10,000 years.
+Both of these eruptions took place at Sfânta Ana and imply a repose period between eruptions of over 10,000 years.
 Much older dates obtained by potassium-argon dating are not considered reliable.
-Alternatively, the latest eruption may have occurred at a satellite vent seeing as sedimentation of the St. Ana lake has been ongoing since 26,000 years ago.
+Alternatively, the latest eruption may have occurred at a satellite vent seeing as sedimentation of Lake Sfânta Ana has been ongoing since 26,000 years ago.
 These two recent eruptions were fed by different magmas, with the younger eruption coming from deeper magma chambers (5–12 km versus 4 km) and involving more primitive magma.

 After the last eruption, the lava domes were subject to glacial weathering, such as frost shattering that produced stone runs.
-An 1838 document by an unknown author stated that even old legends do not record eruptive activity at Ciomadul, and there is no evidence in St. Ana lake sediments of tephra layers that might indicate more recent eruptions.
+An 1838 document by an unknown author stated that even old legends do not record eruptive activity at Ciomadul, and there is no evidence in Lake Sfânta Ana sediments of tephra layers that might indicate more recent eruptions.

 Current status

 Presently, Ciomadul displays seismic activity, release of carbon dioxide from bubbling pools and bogs and mofettas and anomalous heat flow reaching 85–120 W/m2.
 Outgassing of carbon dioxide, hydrogen sulfide and mostly abiotic methane have been found at Ciomadul, forming sulfide deposits in some caverns.
 The total output of carbon dioxide exceeds about 8700 t per year, while the output of methane amounts to 1.3 t per year.
 Carbon dioxide concentrations in some places such as caverns can be high enough to become dangerous to people and animals, and is reflected in place names - such as Peștera Ucigașă (Gyilkos-barlang) which mean "killer cave" while Puturosu means "stinky" - and local legends of a "gate to hell".
 Former alum and sulfur mines east of Ciomadul were abandoned due to the dangers from toxic gases.
 The carbon dioxide is accompanied by noble gases derived from the mantle.
+The gases may come directly from the mantle, rather than from magma.